 With two small internal turbines, the system (just a little bigger than an apple and equally heavy) also releases more than 3KW of thermal energy when the fire is lit.

-It's not a little, it can boil 1 liter of water in just 4 minutes.
+That's not cheap, it can boil 1 liter of water in just 4 minutes.

 PureFlame mini is equipped with a 2400 mAh rechargeable lithium battery, with a USB port to be used to power what you want.